thijsvanloef/Wordpress-APM-Agent-Elasticsearch/README.md

 **Note:** this plugin does not do anything by default and has no admin interface.
 Your CONSTANTS must be configured first.

 ## Configuration
-Add these constants to your `wp-config.php`, and Replace the values according to the configuration of your APM SERVER.
+Add these constants to your `wp-config.php`, and replace the values according to the configuration of your APM SERVER.

 ```php
 define('APM_APPNAME', 'app-name');